RiteshBM/SummerGeeks_SDEProject/README.md

 ## What it intends to do?

-* Inform the Host about Visitors through an Email and a SMS Text Message.
+* Inform the Host about Visitors through an Email and an SMS.

-* Inform the Visitor about his visit through an Email and Text Message.
+* Inform the Visitor about his visit through an Email an SMS.

 ## How was it done?